rockisdirt/a-remodeled-simple-clicker-game/README.md

 # simple-clicker-game

-Welcome to the most basic clicker game you can find.<br/>
+Welcome to the most simple clicker game you can find.<br/>
 I know that's pretty simple but it's because I made this in 30 minutes.

 ### Prerequisites